alexandrokatayama/rosrt_rt2/README.md

 PIN #2 of J1102(TXD pulled up to 3.3v) --- PIN #5(YELLOW) of Converter

 PIN #3 of J1102(GND) --- PIN #1(BLACK) of Converder

+**NOTE:Once communication line is disconnected during ROS' operation, the RT.2 keeps running.
+There is no automatic brake system.
+Please be careful.

 ## Software